ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-4.md

 .center[![:scale 80%](images/consul-service-discovery.005.png)]

 ???
-Using consul in conjunction with a proxy (in this case Envoy) will allow for several things.
+Using consul connect in conjunction with a proxy (like Envoy) will allow for several things.

-First using consul ACL tokens you give a service an identity that is not IP based.
-With this token the service is able to present an identity that is tied to the service no matter where it is running.
+Consul can now provide all services their own Cert that is not IP based.
+Using this cert the service has an **identity that is tied to the service no matter where its running**.
-Second you have defined intentions.
-This construct is how you define what service is allowed to talk to what service.
-And thirdly it provides all the near real time configurations to support a mTLS connection between services.
-Things like Certificates and proxy configs are all automatically handled by consul.
+* Consul also uses this Cert to Automatically enable mTLS connections between services for you.
+* You can now define intentions or rules that say what service is allowed to talk to what service.
+* All Certificates and Proxy settings are automatically managed by consul (3rd party PKI manage is supported).

 The power of this is that all of this can be defined in a simple service definition.

 ---